Zandian1/zandian1.github.io/index.md

   <button type="submit">submit?</button>

   <label>
-    <input type"radio" name"Yes-no">Yes or no buttons
+    <input type="radio" name"Yes-no">Yes or no buttons
   </label>
   <label>
-    <input type"radio" name"Yes-no">Only one can be selected
+    <input type="radio" name"Yes-no">Only one can be selected
   </label>

   </body>